codetakt/eslint-config-codetakt/README.md

 ## Semantic Versioning Guidelines

-- When bumping eslint or base rule, bump corresponding version part of this module.
+- When bumping ESLint or base rule, bump corresponding version part of this module.
-  - e.g. When bumping eslint 1.2.3 to 1.3.4, bump our minor version.
+  - e.g. When bumping ESLint 1.2.3 to 1.3.4, bump our minor version.

 Plus: